mozilla/dxr/docs/source/configuration.rst

 ``wwwroot``
     URL path prefix to the root of DXR's web app.
 Default: ``/``

+``google_analytics_key``
+  Google analytics key.
+If set, the analytics snippet will added automatically to every page.

 (Refer to the Plugin Configuration section for plugin keys available here).